Peter McGuffin: Education and career summary

-He completed his training as a psychiatrist at the Maudsley Hospital, London and was awarded a Medical Research Council Fellowship to study genetics at the University of London and at Washington University in St. Louis where he spent a formative 18 months under the mentorship of 'Ted' Theodore Reich and Irving I Gottesman.
-He completed a PhD with a thesis describing one of the first multi marker genetic linkage studies in schizophrenia.
-He subsequently became an MRC Senior Clinical Fellow at the Maudsley and the Institute of Psychiatry (now part of King's College London) and then took up the Chair of Psychological Medicine at the University of Wales College of Medicine in Cardiff in 1987.
-He subsequently established the Cardiff department as one of the World's leading centres for psychiatric genetic research and was among the early pioneers of multi-centre international collaborations in psychiatric genetics such as the European Science Foundation programme on the Molecular Neurobiology of Mental Illness.
+McGuffin completed his training as a psychiatrist at the Maudsley Hospital, London and was awarded a Medical Research Council Fellowship to study genetics at the University of London and at Washington University in St. Louis, where he spent a formative 18 months under the mentorship of 'Ted' Theodore Reich and Irving Gottesman.
+He completed a PhD with a thesis describing one of the first multi-marker genetic linkage studies in schizophrenia.
+He then became an MRC Senior Clinical Fellow at the Maudsley and the Institute of Psychiatry (now part of King's College London) and then took up the Chair of Psychological Medicine at the University of Wales College of Medicine in Cardiff in 1987.
+He subsequently established the Cardiff department as one of the World's leading centres for psychiatric genetic research, and was among the early pioneers of multi-centre international collaborations in psychiatric genetics such as the European Science Foundation programme on the Molecular Neurobiology of Mental Illness (MNMI).

 He moved back to London as successor to Prof Sir Michael Rutter as Director of the MRC Social, Genetic and Developmental Psychiatry Centre at the Institute of Psychiatry in October 1998.
 From January 2007 to December 2009, he was the Dean of the Institute of Psychiatry.
 He was elected a founder Fellow of the Academy of Medical Sciences in 1998.
-Despite his very early Freudian leanings, McGuffin's research, his books and papers have been mainly on the genetics of normal and abnormal behaviour.
+Despite his very early Freudian leanings, McGuffin's research and publications have mainly focused on the genetics of normal and abnormal behaviour.